 Multi-Segment Runs

+Needs to be updated following interface upgrades

 AQUATOX.NET contains the capability to link multiple segments based on COMIDs and stream-flow networks and using water flows from the national water model.
 The sequential process of running a multi-segment model is as follows.

 Base JSON: Choose a template 0-D AQUATOX segment to form the basis for the multi-segment simulation.
 This template segment should contain all the state variables that the user wishes to model (in every segment of the simulation).
 State variables should be added or removed from the 0-D segment prior to specifying that JSON in the multi-segment interface.
 The state variable list must be the same in all modeled segments.